sacarlson/stellar_utility/multi-sign-server/readme.md

   * Values returned:
     * status: returns success or error if fails
     * action: return "get_sequence" indicating what action is returning values
-    * account: save value used in search above
+    * account: same value used in search above
     * sequence: the sequence number seen in stellar-core database for the account at this time

  * example output: